 A vital nutrient to the life of every cell, acts first as a building material.

-- acts as a shock absorber for brain, spinal cord, and fetus
+- It acts as a shock-absorber for brain, spinal cord, and fetus.

 Receiving massage, especially if in a warm room or with a heated blanket, may cause some sweating.
 Occasionally, massage work and modalities such as Myofascial Release or Range of Motion exercises and stretches, may also lead to sweating, as well as minor damage to the tissues (a necessary effect of breaking up muscle adhesions and reducing tightness).
 Other modalities such as manual lymphatic drainage can encourage urination.
 Water intake helps to replace the water that may be naturally excreted through sweating or urination.